What would you tell yourself if you could go back in time and meet your younger self?

 Now, I am not talking about reckless risks, but I suggesting not letting your fear stop you from taking calculated ones.

-Many people would like to avoid risk at all costs, but you’ll never grow unless you stretch your comfort zone so learn become comfortable being uncomfortable.
+Many people would like to avoid risk at all costs, but you’ll never grow unless you stretch your comfort zone so learn to become comfortable being uncomfortable.

 Go after what you want.